 What are cookies?
 They’re little snippets of code that track where the user goes and what they do online.
 And if you add the snippets of code to your site, you can remarket to anyone who visits your pages.

-The way to begin your remarketing campaign is simple.
+The way to begin your remarketing or retargeting campaign is simple.

 - Create a Google Ads account

 - Generate a Google remarketing code (also called a tag or pixel) and add it to your page’s code

 - Create a segmented remarketing list (including your current customers)

 - Launch a new remarketing campaign with tailored ads for your segmented list

 Come to the retargeting side.
 We have cookies.
 All jokes aside, though, the benefits of remarketing are much more tempting than a plate of cookies.

 Retargeting lets you stay connected and build relationships with your audience — even after they leave your site.
 More brand exposure generates more trust in the brand because if you’re seeing something everywhere, it must be important, prominent, and credible as well.
 Of course, there are other factors such as reviews that are needed to truly build credibility, but every time they see one of your ads, your audience will start to naturally gain trust in your brand.